Brand guidelines

 The term “Marks” includes anything we use to identify our goods or services, including our names, logos, icons, and design elements.
 By using OpenAI’s Marks, you agree that we own them and that any goodwill generated by your use benefits us.
 Your permission to use our Marks is limited in the following ways:

 Please ensure your app follows all OpenAI usage policies.
-If your project leverages our APIs or models (e.g. GPT-4 or DALL·E 3), we prefer you use the “Powered by OpenAI” badge provided above.
-You may choose to reference a specific model in your text description, though we typically prefer that you use the general “Powered by OpenAI” wording instead.
+If your project leverages our APIs or models (e.g. GPT-4 or DALL·E 3).
+You may choose to reference a specific model but be precise and accurate.

 We do not permit model names in app titles because there is concern that it confuses end users and it also triggers our enforcement mechanisms.
-GPTs are custom versions of ChatGPT, so it’s important that you do not reference just GPT in your app descriptions (we do not permit our GPT brand to be used in product names).
+GPTs are custom versions of ChatGPT, so it’s important that you do not reference just GPT in your app descriptions (we do not permit our GPT brand to be used in app, product, developer or company names).

 Logos